CubingSoda/aops-blog-env/README.md

 Although vite is extremely useful, this can be used without Vite too.
 Just use a static host like replit or `file:///<directory path on your computer>` and it should work.
 However, with Vite is the recommended method.

+### GitHub Pages
+If you want to use use GitHub pages, please fork this repo, then add your styles in `style.css`.

 ## Copying